BillMux/game-of-life-ruby/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.

 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+Live cells are represented as black squares
+Dead cells are represented as white squares

 ## To run tests: